limyansky/personal_website/_posts/2023-03-23-A-Guessing-Game-with-GPT2.md

 ## Inspiration
 During social hour in the physics department, we would occasionally play a guessing game called [ArXiv vs SnarXiv](http://snarxiv.org/vs-arxiv/).
-ArXiv is an open access website where scientists post pre-print copies of their papers, while SnarXiv is a parody website which generates fake paper titles, abstracts, and authors.
+ArXiv is an open access website where scientists post pre-print copies of their papers, while SnarXiv is a parody website which generates fake paper titles, abstracts, and authors for high-energy theory papers.
 In this game, players are tasked with discerning which source (ArXiv or SnarXiv) each title originates from.
 Although a fun way to pass the time, I never felt I could really give it an honest shot, as theoretical physics is not my area of expertise.
 Enter: GPT2.